 Wireless sensor networks (WSN) [3, 6, 11] contains a collection of sensor nodes for gathering the information from the remote environment.
 The WSN contains the child nodes, parent nodes, and the base station.
 Large distance separates the child nodes and they gather the information and send it to the parent node.
 If more than one child node communicates with the parent node, then the congestion will occur in the parent node.
 The occurrence of the congestion in the WSN primarily depends on the share rate of the child node and the service rate of the parent node.
-The occurrence of the congestion in the work halts the transmission and reduces the network lifetime.
-The congestion in the network can be broadly classified as location and packet based congestion occurs at the node level and the sink level [9].
+The occurrence of the congestion in the network halts the transmission and reduces the network lifetime.
+The congestion in the network can be broadly classified as location and packet based congestion.
+The location based congestion occurs at the sink, source, and the forwarder.
+The packet based congestion occurs at the node level and the sink level [9].
 Each sensor node in the WSN is battery operated, and hence the congestion avoidance scheme needs to consider the energy of the network [12].
 The energy of the sensor node gets deteriorated during the occurrence of the congestion [2].